jule256/killergame-server/routes/README.md

 ## restricted and unrestricted endpoints

 Restricted endpoints (marked with a 🔐 below) are only accessable with a token.
-A token can be obtained by a correct login using the [POST /login endpoint](README.md#endpoint-login) and is basically a long string containing of numbers and letters.
+A token can be obtained by a correct login using the [POST /login endpoint](README.md#endpoint-login) and is basically a long string containing numbers and letters.

 To get data from a restricted endpoint, the token has to be send using a custom header:
 ```